Reltroner/reltroner-studio/content/characters/queen-valethra.md

 ## Philosophy & Motivation
 - Protect the harmony between science and spirituality.
-- Prevent exploitation of aurora energy by technocratic powers.
+- Prevent exploitation of aurora energy by henchoway powers.
 - Lead Aurastelia in a way that nurtures both soul and civilization.
 - Maintain cosmic balance within Asthortera’s ever-shifting energy.